vincentbarr/vincentbarr.github.com/_posts/2015-12-15-on-storytelling.md

 > Remember, as you use a word in your story, the listener is imagining it.

 **Write your story as if it were told through a camera lens (and microphone)**
-Cameras cannot speak on behalf of a character's inner feelings, thoughts, needs, or wants.
-Video describes only what is seen or heard.
+Cameras are observers, capturing only what is seen or heard.
+They cannot speak on behalf of a character's inner feelings, thoughts, needs, or wants.
+Write from the perspective of an onlooker, and discard the rest.

-From behind the viewfinder, you can see that he was shivering in the rain, that he held the sweater she left behind to his nose before falling asleep, and that his colleague's smile began with him pulling his bottom lip down and apart from his top.

 **Communicate feeling through events, not internal dialogue**
 Stick to What, How, Where, When, and Who.
 Then, What Happened Next.
 And repeat.